 Tankless Water Heaters

 If you already have a tankless water heater then your home was probably piped for one and it would be very expensive to convert over to a conventional tank water heater (otherwise called a storage water heater) at this point if you should decide to do so.
-For those people that have a conventional water heater and are thinking about converting over to a tankless water heater, I would think again before taking the leap.
-Take a few minutes to read this article which will explain the reasons why you may want to think twice before doing so.
+For those people that have a conventional water heater and are thinking about converting over to a tankless water heater, you may want to think again before taking the leap.
+We encourage you to take a few minutes to read this article which will explain the reasons why you may want to think twice before going tankless.

 A Little History About Water Heaters